 4/1.15/3.2.7.5 Lunar SRS sharing with the aeronautical radionavigation service

-[TBD]
+The results of one sharing study suggest that sharing between lunar SRS and radars operating in the aeronautical radionavigation service in the 5 570-5 725 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric in the single entry static worst-case analysis shows a margin of 42 dB or more to satisfy the aeronautical radionavigation service protection criteria.
+This implies that the worst-case aggregate interference from 15848 lunar transmitters would still meet the ARNS protection criteria.

 4/1.15/3.2.7.6 Lunar SRS sharing with the maritime radionavigation service

-[TBD]
+The results of one sharing study suggest that sharing between lunar SRS and radars operating in the maritime radionavigation service in the 5 570-5 725 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric in the single entry static worst-case analysis shows a margin of 40.5 dB or more to satisfy the maritime radionavigation service protection criteria.
+This implies that the worst-case aggregate interference from 11220 lunar transmitters would still meet the maritime radionavigation service protection criteria.

 4/1.15/3.2.8 Frequency range 5 775-5 925 MHz

 Within the frequency range 5 775-5 925 MHz, sharing and compatibility studies to ensure protection of the RLS, FS, FSS (E-s), and MS are specified in Resolution 680 (WRC-23).

-The characteristics of the lunar surface stations in the band 5 775-5 925 MHz are provided in Table 3.2-4 of Report ITU-R SA.2553.
+The characteristics of the lunar surface to lunar surface stations in the band 5 775-5 925 MHz are provided in Table 6 of Report ITU-R SA.2553.

 4/1.15/3.2.8.1 Lunar SRS sharing with the radiolocation service

-[TBD]
+The results of one sharing study suggest that sharing between SRS and radars operating in the radiolocation service in the 5 775-5 925 MHz band (co-channel) is feasible.
+The interference-to-noise ratio metric shows that in the single entry static worst-case analysis, there is a margin of 29.7 dB or more to satisfy the radiolocation service protection criteria.
+This implies that the worst-case aggregate interference from 933 lunar surface transmitters would still meet the RLS protection criteria in this band.

 4/1.15/3.2.8.2 Lunar SRS sharing with the fixed service

 The results of one sharing study suggest that sharing between SRS and terrestrial FS operating in the 5 775-5 925 MHz band (co-channel) is feasible.
 The interference-to-noise ratio metric shows that even in the static worst-case analysis, including single and aggregated potential interferers, there is a margin of 31.8 dB or more to satisfy the FS protection criteria.
 This implies that the worst-case aggregate interference from even 1513 lunar surface transmitters would not exceed the FS protection criterion.